Supporting LSO Discovery

 In 2014 LSO Discovery received funding for a two year project working in special schools across East London.
 Running between May 2014 and April 2016 the project reached around 400 young people with learning disabilities.

 The support enabled specialist animateurs and LSO musicians to deliver workshops in schools, specifically tailored to the needs of the young people in each setting.
 These workshops broke down pieces of music, based on the LSO repertoire, and encouraged students to create new compositions in response.

 In addition to working with young people, classroom teachers and teaching assistants from 20 schools and specialist units undertook sessions with LSO musicians to improve their confidence in delivering music sessions in schools.
 LSO musicians also received training to support them in working with young people with learning disabilities, and allowed them to share good practice with each other.
 New resources were developed for use by teachers after the project with dynamic and inspiring ways to engage their students in music composition.

-LSO On Track Special Schools is supported by Youth Music and Marsh Corporation.
+LSO On Track Special Schools is generously supported by Youth Music, Boshier-Hinton Foundation and HSBC.